openstack/openstack-manuals/doc/networking-guide/source/adv_config_ipv6.rst

 DHCPv6-stateful
   Address configuration and optional information using DHCPv6.

-OpenStack can be setup such that Neutron directly provides RA, DHCP relay and DHCPv6 address and optional information for their networks or this can be delegated to external routers and services based on the drivers that are in use.
-There are two Neutron subnet attributes - ``ipv6_ra_mode`` and ``ipv6_address_mode`` – that determine how IPv6 addressing and network information is provided to tenant instances:
+OpenStack can be setup such that OpenStack Networking directly provides RA, DHCP relay and DHCPv6 address and optional information for their networks or this can be delegated to external routers and services based on the drivers that are in use.
+There are two neutron subnet attributes - ``ipv6_ra_mode`` and ``ipv6_address_mode`` – that determine how IPv6 addressing and network information is provided to tenant instances: